JooBok/eduFocus/manifests/README.md

         hash: <enter the generated hash here>
     ```

-## Upgrading and extending

-For modifications and in place upgrades of the Kubeflow platform we provide a rough description for advanced users:

-- Never ever edit the manifests directly, use Kustomize overlays and [components](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/components.md) on top of the [example.yaml](https://github.com/kubeflow/manifests/blob/master/example/kustomization.yaml).
-- This allows you to upgrade by just referencing the new manifests, building with kustomize and running `kubectl apply` again.
-- You might have to adjust your over the top overlays and components if needed.
-- You might have to prune old resources.
-For that you would add [labels](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/labels/) to all your resources from the start.
-- With labels you can use `kubectl apply` with `--prune` and `--dry-run` to list prunable resources.
-- Sometimes there are major changes, e.g. in the 1.9 release we switch to oauth2-proxy, which need additional attention.
-- Nevertheless with a bit of Kubernetes knowledge one should be able to upgrade.

 ## Release process

 The Manifest Working Group releases Kubeflow based on the [release timeline](https://github.com/kubeflow/community/blob/master/releases/handbook.md#timeline).